Skip to content

 Shut off instance

 This action powers off the instance.
-While the instance is shut off, it is not running but still incurs costs.
+While the instance is shut off, it is not running but still incurs costs as the hardware is reserved.
 To stop charges completely, the instance must be deleted.

 Instance lifecycle management